What to visit in Cagliari?

 Instead, the snack par excellence in Cagliari is the Pizzetta sfoglia which can be found everywhere: bars, supermarkets, bakeries, to get at any time of the day.
 Two sheets of pastry wrapped in fresh tomato sauce and in some cases a caper or an anchovy, the Pizzetta sfoglia is one of the delicious things to taste in Cagliari.

-If you would like to know more about typical food here, read our article about the typical food in Sardinia, but you can also read the ones about food in Turin or in Milan, and you should follow us on Instagram @thewalkingparrot, to be alerted when other articles about food will be published.
+If you would like to know more about typical food here, read our article about the food in Cagliari!
+You can also read our article about the typical food in Sardinia if you love food!
+But also the ones about food in Turin or in Milan, and you should follow us on Instagram @thewalkingparrot, to be alerted when other articles about food will be published.

 The carnival period is much loved by the inhabitants of Cagliari, dominated by people dressed up, food, and traditional music.